JULY 4 GUEST PASSES

 UPDATE YOUR GUEST LIST

-Great news!
-After much interest from the residents, the District has finally been able to put into place a means for residents to access and manage their own visitor lists without having to call the gates.
+The District has put into place a way for residents to access and manage their own visitor lists without having to call the gates.
 One can now manage/register their visitors from anywhere they can connect to the internet.
 This will make it easier, more cost effective, and less time consuming for both Security Gate Officers and residents.

 Residents can also assist the District in keeping their rates down, by personally updating their information online.
 Please review your email address, emergency contacts, telephone numbers, pet information and vehicle list etc… All of this can be accomplished in just a few minutes using the new gateaccess.net feature, and will save the District, and you, a substantial amount of money, as the system has not been updated in many years.
 Unfortunately, you will not be able to change your vehicle information online, so we ask that you review your vehicle list and let the District know of any vehicles no longer in your possession.